Personal Zero Trust: Securing Your Digital Life

 Why Personal Zero Trust Matters

 Your personal digital footprint is vast, encompassing everything from banking and social media to smart home devices and online shopping.
 Each connection, each application, and each device represents a potential entry point for attackers.
-By applying Zero Trust, you minimize implied trust and continuously verify every access request, whether it's you accessing your own files or an application trying to connect to the internet.
+By applying Zero Trust, you minimize implied trust and continuously verify every access request.

 - Mitigate Risks: Reduce the likelihood and impact of breaches by assuming every connection is hostile until proven otherwise.